JS-RML/Scooping-Manipulation/README.md

 ### 3.3 Bin Picking Experiments
 In each of the below experiment, two separate terminals are required.
-One for executing the program of instance segmentation/object detection and another one for executing the program of scoop manipulation in the sequence given below.
+One for executing the program of instance segmentation/object detection (activate conda enviroment having python3.5) and another one for executing the program of scoop manipulation (activate conda environment having python2.7) in the sequence given below.
 #### 3.3.1 Picking Go stone
 1. Start Jupyter Notebook via `jupyter notebook` in first terminal and run `Scooping/instance_segmentation/samples/stones/stone_detection_ros_both_hori_and_ver.ipynb
 ` for instance segmentation and object pose detection.